8 Things To Do When Remodeling Your Kitchen

-Your contract should specify everything that’s going to be done on the job.
-Double check to make sure you are happy with everything.
+Your contract should specify the entire job scope.
+Double-check to make sure you are happy with everything.

 I’ve even seen instances of paint color not being specified.

-Once everything has been agreed on, just be sure to make dinner arrangements for as long as the project takes!
+Once everything is agreed on, be sure to make dinner arrangements for as long as the project takes!

 Once the work begins, the very first step is demolition.

-Please be aware a complete kitchen makeover is going to involve tearing out just about everything including cabinets and countertops.
+Please be aware a complete kitchen makeover will involve tearing out just about everything, including cabinets and countertops.

-Add to that the floor tile that usually comes out and you are going to experience a significant amount of dust.
+Add to that the floor tile that usually comes out, and you will experience a significant amount of dust.

-Don’t let anyone downplay this and tell you “it’s not that bad”.
-No, it actually is, so be prepared!
+Don’t let anyone downplay this and tell you, “it’s not that bad.”

-Of course, the extent of the demolition is going to depend on what you’re getting done.
+Of course, the extent of the demolition will depend on what you’re getting done.
 Here is a list of items that we demo/remove when doing a complete kitchen remodel: